-To make your life easier, we have created a well researched and handy checklist for you to consider when buying a used car.
+To make your life easier, we’ve created a handy checklist for you to consider when buying a used car.

 Confirming that you are purchasing the vehicle from the true owner may be the most important step in buying a used car.
 If you purchase a stolen vehicle it can not only be repossessed by the police but the thief will likely be long gone with your money leaving you with quite a problem.